 MRS. ADELIA, wife of Samuel Smith, passed to spirit life, from Rockford, Ill., November 18th, aged 28 years.

 Mrs. Smith was a firm and devoted Spiritualist.
-Just before leaving the earth form she called her husband to her bedside, and told him she was confident of being welcomed by angels to the home of the soul, and calmly assured him that she would return and comfort him and her five little
+Just before leaving the earth form she called her husband to her bedside, and told him she was confident of being welcomed by angels to the home of the soul, and calmly assured him that she would roturn and comfort him and her five little tended by the writer, E. C. DUNN.

 "There's no such thing as death.
-That which is thus miscalled Is life, escaping from the chains, That have so long enthraled.
+That which is thus miscalled

-'Tis a once hidden star, Piercing through the night, To shine in gentle radiance forth, Amid its kindred light."
+- Is life, escaping from the chains, That have so long enthraled. - "Tis a once hidden star. - " Piercing through the night.
+To shine in gentle radiance forth. - ." mass V Amid its kindred light."